Sink Connector Development Guide

 Enriched Write

-Add metadata from Danube (topic, offset, timestamp) to records before writing.
+Add metadata from Danube (topic, publish time, producer, attributes) to records before writing.
 Useful for auditing.

 Upsert Pattern